The Bankrate promise

 |Car insurance company||Chevrolet Cruze||Chevrolet Equinox||Chevrolet Malibu||Chevrolet Silverado||Chevrolet Traverse|

 Chevrolet features that impact insurance costs

 Common Chevrolet safety features that may lower insurance costs include:

-- Adapted cruise control: This feature allows you to maintain a certain amount of feet behind the car in front of you.
+- Adaptive cruise control: This feature allows you to automatically maintain a certain amount of feet behind the car in front of you.
 If the driver in front of you brakes, your car will do the same.